LHNCBC/lforms-loader/README.md

   * version: the version to be loaded (e.g., '33.4.1').
   * styleCallback: (optional) a function to call as soon as the lforms styles are loaded
   * lhcFormsSource: (optional) a base URL from which the lforms files can be retrieved.
-If not specified, the NLM lhcfhirtools-static website will be used as the source.
+If not specified, the NLM lhcforms-static website will be used as the source.

 * getSupportedLFormsVersions():  Returns a promise that resolves to an array of